 - Be prepared.
 Residents sometimes want the chippings from their limbs to use for various landscaping purposes.
 If you do want the chips, remember to bring suitable containers for hauling them.

 - Remember your proof of Fairfield residence.
 Proof of residency is required to use this program.

 Make your natural holiday tree useful after the holidays.
 Recycle your tree in the Fairfield Parks and Recreation Department’s Holiday Tree Recycling program.
 Through this program, trees are shredded to produce mulch used in the City’s parks and recreation system.

-Trees may be dropped off at Waterworks Park on Groh Lane from December 26 through early January.
+Trees may be dropped off at Waterworks Park on Groh Lane from December 26 through January 9.

 A Christmas tree disposal corral will be set up in the Waterworks Park south parking area (the parking lot closest to River Road.)
 Before leaving a tree, please be sure to remove all ornaments and tinsel.